hotosm/osm-fieldwork/docs/FAQ.md

 Q: How do I convert my survey form to ODK format using ODK Convert?
-A: To convert your survey form to ODK format using ODK Convert, you can run the command `odkconvert <input_file> <output_file>` in your terminal.
+A: To convert your survey form to ODK format using ODK Convert, run the command `python CSVDump.py <input_file> <output_file>` in your terminal.
 Replace <input_file> with the path to your survey form file and <output_file> with the path to the output file in ODK format.

 Q: Can ODK Convert convert survey forms created in any format to ODK format?